strapi/community-content/.github/ISSUE_TEMPLATE/submit-a-resource.md

 ---
-name: Create a tutorial/article
+name: Submit a tutorial/article
 about: Create a new Strapi related tutorial/article
-title: "[CREATE]"
+title: "[SUBMIT]"
 labels: In progress
 assignees:
 ---